 If your wireless network adapter doesn’t appear among the list, or if the adapter is not working as expected, don’t worry!
 Try the next fix, below.

-See if your wireless network adapter appears.
+See if your wireless network adapter appears and works fine.
 If not, try the next fix, below.

 Fix 3: Update the driver for your wireless network adapter